Madeleine12309/cse15l-lab-reports/Lab Report 4.md

 ## Step 6

 *For this step to commit the changes made you use the command `git commit ListExamples.java`.
-Once you have entered this command you can add any message before committing, I added small change.
+Once you have entered this command you can add any message before committing, I added `<small change>`.
 After this is done use the command `git push` and then you are done!
 Use the photos below as reference.*

 ![Image](output_commit.png)